yasen-yankov/ios-docs/Guides/Chart/Series/bar.md

 ##Configure visual appearance of bar series

-If you would like to customize the appearance of bar series, you should change its **style** properties.
+If you would like to customize the appearance of bar series, you should change its <code>style</code> properties.

 You can change the fill and stroke in the following manner: